AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 **Player features**

-**TOC&nbsp;**–&nbsp;While taking up a course, the player displays a table of contents for that particular course on the left pane of the window.
+**TOC **– While taking up a course, the player displays a table of contents for that particular course on the left pane of the window.
 You can click each topic and navigate to it directly.

-**Bookmarks&nbsp;**–&nbsp;If any of the course modules has a module TOC, then topics in module TOC can be bookmarked to refer later.
+**Bookmarks **– If any of the course modules has a module TOC, then topics in module TOC can be bookmarked to refer later.
 When bookmarked, a ribbon icon appears next to the TOC entry.
 Bookmarks can be deleted by clicking the ribbon again.

-**Notes&nbsp;**–&nbsp;A provision is available to record notes while you are taking up the course.
+**Notes **– A provision is available to record notes while you are taking up the course.
 After recording the notes, you can save and download it as PDF or e-mail the notes to e-mail ids of any registered learners.
 When you click Save, you get an option to choose the location for saving it as PDF file.

 ![](assets/notes.png)

-**Closed captions** –&nbsp;For Adobe Captivate developed courses, if the closed captions is enabled during course development, then the learner can view the captions.
+**Closed captions** – For Adobe Captivate developed courses, if the closed captions is enabled during course development, then the learner can view the captions.
 Click CC at the bottom of the player.
 The closed captioning option is available only for Captivate 8.0.2 HTML content.
 For all other types of modules, the CC option does not appear on play bar.

-**Revisit course**&nbsp;– You can revisit a course in two modes under two possible scenarios:
+**Revisit course** – You can revisit a course in two modes under two possible scenarios:

 * Click Revisit while the course is in complete state.
 * Click Continue while the course is in incomplete state.

-**Full screen**&nbsp;Click Full screen icon at the lower-right corner of the player to view the course in full screen window.
+**Full screen** Click Full screen icon at the lower-right corner of the player to view the course in full screen window.

-**Navigation buttons**&nbsp;You can click up/down arrows to move across slides in pdf, docx and pptx content.
+**Navigation buttons** You can click up/down arrows to move across slides in pdf, docx and pptx content.
 Slide arrows can be used to move to next topics for all types of content.

-**Close the course**&nbsp;Click close (x) icon at the upper-right corner of the player to exit the course.
+**Close the course** Click close (x) icon at the upper-right corner of the player to exit the course.

-*After exiting from the course, you can revisit the course by clicking Revisit button on the course description page.&nbsp;*
+*After exiting from the course, you can revisit the course by clicking Revisit button on the course description page. *

 ## Star rating

-Only after enrolling to a course, a Learner can provide a star feedback to the course.&nbsp;In the Course Overview page of a course, the Learner can&nbsp;rate the course as stars (1-lowest, 5-highest).&nbsp;
+Only after enrolling to a course, a Learner can provide a star feedback to the course.
+In the Course Overview page of a course, the Learner can rate the course as stars (1-lowest, 5-highest).

 ![](assets/star-rating.png)

-A&nbsp;Learner will be able to select a particular star (out of 5) and submit&nbsp;the rating.&nbsp;The learner can also&nbsp;edit&nbsp;the&nbsp;selection by clicking on a different star.
-Once submitted, a&nbsp;Thank you for your feedback&nbsp;message will be displayed.&nbsp;
+A Learner will be able to select a particular star (out of 5) and submit the rating.
+The learner can also edit the selection by clicking on a different star.
+Once submitted, a Thank you for your feedback message will be displayed.

 If the Learner wants to re-submit the feedback, he/she can do so by clicking the message.
-The&nbsp;**Submit&nbsp;**button gets re-enabled.&nbsp;A Learner can provide star rating multiple times after enrollment to a course.
+The **Submit **button gets re-enabled.
+A Learner can provide star rating multiple times after enrollment to a course.
 The most recent rating will be considered always.

-Once&nbsp;the Learner&nbsp;provides&nbsp;a&nbsp;rating, the average star rating and the count of learners&nbsp;who’ve&nbsp;provided&nbsp;the&nbsp;star ratings&nbsp;feature&nbsp;in the&nbsp;**Course&nbsp;Overview**&nbsp;page.
+Once the Learner provides a rating, the average star rating and the count of learners who’ve provided the star ratings feature in the **Course Overview** page.

 ![](assets/course-overview.png)

 For all existing accounts, this feature is disabled.
 Administrators can enable it from Settings.
-Only then star ratings will appear to the learners.&nbsp;
+Only then star ratings will appear to the learners.

 ## Content marketplace

 The Content Marketplace option features on the left pane in the Learner app.
-When you click the option, you can see&nbsp;all courses/Entire Catalog and Curated playlists.
+When you click the option, you can see all courses/Entire Catalog and Curated playlists.

 In the page below, you can see the courses that are present in the entire catalog.
 Each course displays its duration and the broader topic it belongs to.
 You can choose the topic from the filter on the left of the page.

-You can preview a course for exactly two minutes.&nbsp;
+You can preview a course for exactly two minutes.

 ![](assets/catalog.png)